 Following the training, the team supervised and supported the qualified participants over the next two days in the field to help them integrate their skills and gain confidence as well as running a workshop for UN disaster-response teams.

 The trip to Samoa was done on a voluntary basis.
-The practitioners who participated in the Samoa project were:

 A special thanks goes to those in the NLP community and beyond for the additional support and advice for this project.

 The Independent state of Samoa is a postcard of natural beauty that consists of two main islands, Savaii and Upolu and two small islands, Apolima and Manono, plus five uninhabited islands.